dlbrown06/redis-pub-sub-example/README.md

 ## Steps to Get Started
-1. Create a `config.js` file to house your redis configuration
+1. Create a `config.js` file to house your redis configuration.
+I'm using a free test redis server from [Redis Labs](http://redislabs.com)
 ```
 module.exports = {
   "host": '{HOST OF REDIS SERVER}',